google/santa/docs/development/sync-protocol.md

 ---
-title: Sync Protocol
+title: Santa Sync Server Protocol
 parent: Development
 ---

-# Syncing Overview
+# Overview

 This documents describes the protocol between Santa and the Sync Server aka the Sync Protocol.
 Implementors should be able to use this to create their own Sync Servers.